vekatze/neut/book/src/overview.md

 }
 ```

+## How is it Interesting?

+The following three key features should make it interesting:

+- 🌟 Full λ-calculus without restrictions
+- 🌟 Static memory management (i.e. no explicit malloc/free, no GC, no regions)
+- 🌟 Both of the above come without extra annotations to the type system

+If you need more on its background motivation, see [the Chapter 2 (What Ignited This Language)](./what-ignited-this-language.md).

+---

+You might also find the module (package) management system of Neut interesting. *It distinguishes modules using the checksum of a tarball*, and defines module identity using semantic version.
+This is actually not the main point of Neut (and I'm ready to retract it immediately if I found a critical flaw), but still might be of interest.
+For more, see [the Section 4.3 (Namespaces and Modules)](./namespaces-and-modules.md).

 ## Static Memory Management — But How?

 *Neut translates a type into a function* that knows how to copy/discard the values of the type.
 Using those functions, every variable is copied/discarded so that it is used exactly once.